natalieagus/50005/docs/Problem Set/04-synchronisation.md

 </p>

 <p>
 In the broken interleaving, the producer sets <code>ready = 1</code> and signals <code>cond</code> before the consumer starts waiting.
 Since the consumer checks for the condition outside of a mutex, it checked a stale value and misses the signal so it blocks forever.
-The <code>if</code> check will also cause incorrect behavior due to spurious wakeup
+The <code>if</code> check will also cause incorrect behavior due to spurious wakeup.
 </p>

 <p>